hindutva/hindutva.github.io/main/books/misc/life_of_lokamAnya_tilak_athalye/05_TILAK_AND_SOCIAL_REFORM.md

-The stagnant condition of the Indian civilisation during several centuries has given rise to a number of social evils which by their very accumulation impres- sed the imagination of the first generation of EngHsh- educated Indians.
+The stagnant condition of the Indian civilisation during several centuries has given rise to a number of social evils which by their very accumulation impres- sed the imagination of the first generation of English- educated Indians.
 But these evils are neither more pres- sing nor more hideous than those which during the last three centuries have accompanied the rapid growth of